 Strengthening the weak abdominals and gluteals is often not as simple as planking and performing squats, although these exercises may play a role in your recovery.
 Instead, the deep stabilization muscles need attention if LCS is going to be treated effectively.
 One exercise that can strengthen both the glutes and the deep abdominals is the hip raise.
 Lay on your back with your feet flat on the ground.
 Raise your toes slightly, making sure the majority of the pressure is in the heels.
 Raise your hips until your knees, hips, and mid-back form a straight line, taking care to not hyper-extend the hips.
 Hold for 2-3 seconds and lower the hips, repeating for 12-15 reps.

 Once you have addressed both parts of the cross, you will find your posture becomes more neutral, your exercise technique will become better, and your overall athletic performance will improve.
-For more information on how to treat LCS, or if you suspect you have LCS, contact your physical therapist today.
+For more information on how to treat LCS, or if you suspect you have LCS, contact Agility Physical Therapy today.

 Tags: physical therapy, physical therapist, physical fitness, health, fitness, health and wellness, Agility Physical Therapy, physical activity, posture, Strengthen, strengthening exercise, strengthening, Lower Cross Syndrome, spine muscles